 Location: Cranbrook is located in the southeastern part of the Province.

 Location: 11th Avenue South / Louis Street

 Built: 1955 – 1956

 Architect: James Dennison of the British Columbia Department of Public Works

 Contractor: C J Oliver Construction Company Ltd. of Cranbrook

 Description: The building faces west and is is a two story concrete and glass structure.
-The building is “H” shaped with the north wing extending west.
+The building is located on landscaped grounds in the centre of Cranbrook and is “H” shaped with the north wing extending west.
 The centre wing is along the east side with the recessed entrance at the north end.
 The south wing is one story and extends east and west.
 The windows are horizontal.
 The roof line is flat.
-The building houses the Supreme Court and the Provincial Court.
+The building is named as the Cranbrook Law Courts and houses the Supreme Court and the Provincial Court.